tfabris/BlueGigaEmpeg/README.md

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ==============================================================================
-Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the [Prerequisites](#prerequisites) section of this document.
+Obtain the BlueGigaEmpeg.ino Arduino project file from GitHub, linked in the [Prerequisites](#prerequisites) section of this document.
 In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and obtain the repository.
 Most people will select "Download Zip" to download the zip file, though if you are a Git user, feel free to clone the repository or select "Open in Desktop".
 If you are downloading the zip file, unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.
 This will likely require renaming the folder to "BlueGigaEmpeg" after unzipping the file.

 ###  Important: